 The Transparency Project makes available datasets collected by

-Division on Addictions encourages the external contribution of
+world.
+The Division on Addictions encourages the external

 The Transparency Project aims to collect and archive high quality addiction-related privately-funded data from around the world.
 The purpose of this project is to make data available to scientists so that they can advance the available empirical evidence and knowledge base about addiction.